-Even before a diagnosis is reached, several people may already have become involved with your situation.
-You would hope that everyone talks to everyone else, but it isn't always the case.
+Even before a diagnosis is reached, several people may already be involved in your situation.
+You would hope that everyone talks to everyone else, but that isn't always the case.
 Most liaison is still done through letters.
-Whilst this may be archaic, it does actually work in the patient's favour, because it means you can have copies of correspondence for your records.
-Ask for this at the outset.
+While this may seem archaic, it does actually work in the patient's favour, because it means you can have copies of correspondence for your records.
+Ask for these at the outset.
 Some practitioners provide this information as a matter of course; for others, you may need to request it.
 Keep everything filed, in chronological order.
 This will enable you to keep your case history at your fingertips.
 You can also request a copy of your scans (about £30 a set).
 This is your data - it belongs to you.

 And never, ever be afraid to ask for more opinions.
 You'll need to make decisions, sometimes hard decisions.
-And you need to know that you made them having all the information at your fingertips.
-For guidance on how to seek a second opinion visit brainstrust.org.uk/second-opinions
+And you need to know that you made them with all the information at your fingertips.
+For guidance on how to seek a second opinion, visit brainstrust.org.uk/second-opinions.

-Your GP
+The GP

-The most valuable of all of these people will be your GP.
+Your key contact will be your GP.
 This person is your port of call for those moments when everything seems to be stacked against you.
 This is the person who will fight your corner for you.
-They won't be an expert on brain tumours, but they will be an expert on patient care and will have your interests at heart.
+They won't be an expert on brain tumours, but they will be an expert on patient care and will have your best interests at heart.
 So it is important to keep them updated with what is going on and for them to hear it from your point of view.